powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 The CIM-CGMES format contains more information than what the `iidm` grid model needs for calculation.
 The additional data that are needed to export a network in CIM-CGMES format are stored in several extensions.

-(cgmes-dangling-line-boundary-node-import)=
+(cgmes-boundary-line-boundary-node-import)=
-### CGMES dangling line boundary node
+### CGMES boundary line boundary node

-This extension is used to add some CIM-CGMES characteristics to dangling lines.
+This extension is used to add some CIM-CGMES characteristics to boundary lines.

 | Attribute                             | Type    | Unit | Required | Default value | Description                                                         |